djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-20-a-short-post-for-a-longer-day.markdown

 author: Your Correspondent
 ---

 Despite the title of this post, today was not a day with more hours, or even with more perceived hours.
+I was not awake longer than ordinary, and I did not suffer more than usual.

 Instead, "longer" refers to the length of the run I went on.
 And the comparative *-er* is not in comparison with previous runs; rather, it is only in comparison with the run I went on yesterday.
 Which is to say, "I ran further today than a ran yesterday, and today's post is fairly short".
 No more information than that is intended to be conveyed by the title and, as far as I can tell, no more information than that is conveyed by the title.